 Murray’s Brewery – 3443 Nelson Bay Rd, Bobs Farm

 On the way out of Port Stephens is this craft brewery.
 The craft beer they make and serve here is excellent and the food is too.
-In fact the burger, although not cheap, is one of my all-time favourites.
+In fact the burger is one of my all-time favourites.
 A big statement.

 House Café in The Home Interior – 41 Donald Street, Nelson Bay